Gitika3960/demo/README.md

 # demo
-It is for the practice.
+It is for the demo practice.